 The figures below include the examples of acceptable and unacceptable responses:

-3.1.5.5 Large Voltage Disturbance Test (High Voltage Ride-Through for IRRs, and Inverter-Based Resources)
+3.1.5.5 Large Voltage Disturbance Test (High Voltage Ride-Through for IRRs, Inverter-Based Resources, and Inverter-Based Transmission Elements)

 Apply the high voltage profile boundary illustrated in ERCOT Operating Guide Section 2.9.1 to the POI.
 The profile starts at 1.0 per-unit voltage and ends at 1.1 per-unit.
-This test shall be performed for two initial conditions: with the Resource operating at a 0.95 lagging power factor (at the POI) and with the Resource operating at 0.95 leading power factor (at the POI).
+This test shall be performed for two initial conditions: with the facility operating at a 0.95 lagging power factor (at the POI) and with the facility operating at 0.95 leading power factor (at the POI).
 The model shall exhibit appropriate dynamic reactive response, AVR response, and the model shall not exhibit momentary cessation.

-During the high voltage transient, the resource should provide a fast dynamic response to absorb reactive power.
+During the high voltage transient, the model should provide a fast dynamic response to absorb reactive power.
 The resource should be absorbing a significant amount of reactive power at the POI during the high voltage transient, and ideally within 0.5 seconds of the transient inception.

 For 1.1pu sustained POI voltage, the AVR should move the resource towards nearly full reactive absorbing (significantly leading).